-5.5 Financial Management Guidance
+5.3 Financial Management Guidance

-All providers in receipt of the Early Years Entitlements funding must ensure that they have robust financial procedures in place in order to ensure that payments for funded places are administered appropriately.
+All schools in receipt of the Early Years Entitlements funding must ensure that they have robust financial procedures in place in order to ensure that payments for funded places are administered appropriately.
+Schools and Academies must ensure that suitable external support is in place to review and manage financial procedures and practices robustly e.g., WES/Schools Finance.